Frequently Asked Questions (FAQ)

-Make sure you bring your physical therapy referral (provided to you by your doctor) and your payment information.
+Make sure your bring your photo ID and payment information.
 If your insurance is covering the cost of physical therapy, bring your insurance card.
 If you are covered by Workers' Compensation, bring your claim number and your case manager's contact information.
 If you are covered by auto insurance or an attorney lien, make sure you bring this information.

-Treatment sessions typically last 30 to 60 minutes per visit.
+Treatment sessions typically last 60 minutes per visit.

 This is highly variable.
 You may need one visit or you may need months of care.
 It depends on your diagnosis, the severity of your impairments, your past medical history, etc. You will be re-evaluated on a monthly basis and when you see your doctor, we will provide you with a progress report with our recommendations.

 You have probably heard of the profession of physical therapy.
 Maybe you have had a conversation with a friend about how physical therapy helped get rid of his or her back pain, or you might know someone who needed physical therapy after an injury.
 You might even have been treated by a physical therapist yourself.
 But have you ever wondered about physical therapists--who they are and what they do?
 Many people are familiar with physical therapists' work helping patients with orthopedic problems, such as low back pain or knee surgeries, to reduce pain and regain function.
 Others may be aware of the treatment that physical therapists provide to assist patients recovering from a stroke (e.g., assisting them with recovering use of their limbs and walking again).